ModderHangout/ESP32S3-Gamepad/README.md

 > **⚠️ Important:** This project has **only been tested on ESP32-S3 development boards with two USB ports**.
 While it may work on single-port boards, compatibility has not been verified.

+> ** ⚠️ Critical Hardware Step

+**Before plugging the controller into your PC, make sure to **physically short or solder bridge the two USB-OTG pads** on the back of your ESP32-S3 development board.
+If these pads are left open, the native USB port will remain isolated and won't send button presses to your computer.

 Most dual-port ESP32-S3 development boards have:

 - **Native USB / USB-OTG** → Used for the USB HID gamepad.